jxzhangjhu/jxzhangjhu.github.io.old/content/authors/admin/_index.md

 #- Visitors
 ---

-Jiaxin Zhang is a Staff Scientist in Computer Science and Mathematics Division at Oak Ridge National Laboratory (ORNL), U.S. Department of Energy (DOE).
-Dr. Zhang is a computational data-driven researcher with a Civil and Mechanical engineering background in uncertainty quantification, machine learning, large-scale data analytics and design optimization.
+Jiaxin Zhang is a Staff Scientist in Computer Science and Mathematics Division (CSMD) at Oak Ridge National Laboratory (ORNL).
+Prior to being a research staff, he was a posdoctroal fellow in the Scientific Computing Group within National Center for Computational Science (NCCS) at ORNL.

-His research strives to fulfill that improvement of analyzing and designing complex, uncertain engineering systems, by developing a computationally efficient and unified design-under-uncertainty framework that can provide useful insight and coverage at an acceptable cost.

-His research strives to fulfill that improvement of analyzing and designing complex, uncertain engineering systems, by developing a computationally efficient and unified design-under-uncertainty framework that can provide useful insight and coverage at an acceptable cost.

-His research strives to fulfill that improvement of analyzing and designing complex, uncertain engineering systems, by developing a computationally efficient and unified design-under-uncertainty framework that can provide useful insight and coverage at an acceptable cost.
+His research broadly revolves around **machine learning**, **uncertainty quantification**, **computational design** and **optimization** for *advanced materials*, *mechanical* and *robotic systems*.
+His research strives to fulfill that improvement of analyzing and designing intelligent, autonomous and robust engineering systems, by developing a computationally efficient and unified framework that can offer valuable insight.